HISTORIC DOWNTOWN

 Murrieta is a city in southwestern Riverside County, California, United States.
 The population of Murrieta was 103,466 at the 2010 census.
 Murrieta experienced a 133.7% population increase between 2000 and 2010, according to the most recent census, making Murrieta one of the fastest-growing cities in the state.

 You can shop at Costco and Sams Club or any of your specialty stores, making our City one of the best places to shop on the go.
-Not to mention, our community is home to one of the best schools in a valley of five cities.
-We have lots of parks, activities for kids, and summer concerns for the family.
+Our community is home to one of the best schools in a valley of five cities.
+We have lots of parks, activities for kids, and summer options for the family.

 Our business community is also thriving.
 Be sure to give us a call if you need to get your business marketing plan off to a great start (951)412-5241.